astra-uu-se/gecode-lns-experiments/README.md

-# Dependecy-Curating Heuristics Experiment Scripts
+# The Dependecy Curated Scheme Results and Experiment Scripts
-This repository contains the scripts for:
+This repository contains results from our experiments and the scripts for:
 1. converting data file instances to the MiniZinc data file format (.dzn);
 2. running the experiments using the Gecode-based portfolio solver;
-3. converting the experiments results to json; and
+3. converting the experiments results to json;
-4. generating scatter plots and the table from the converted json.
+4. generating scatter plots and the table from the converted json; and
+5. generating low-cardinality sets of search variables for the job shop, relaxed car sequencing, travelling salesperson with time windows, and steel mill slab design.

+## Results
+Our results are located in the `results` directory.

+## Running the experiments
+In the following sections, we describe how to install and run the experiments.

-## Requirements
+### Requirements
 Before you can run the experiments, you need to:
 1. clone and install the extended Gecode-based portfolio solver;
 2. add a solver entry for the extended Gecode-based portfolio solver for MiniZinc; and
 3. update the MiniZinc `Preferences.json`.

-### Cloning and installing the Gecode-based portfolio solver
+#### Cloning and installing the Gecode-based portfolio solver
 1. Locate and clone the Gecode-based portfolio solver repository and
-2. if you are using Linux, then open a terminal and navigate to the base directory of the cloned repository and install the Gecode-based porfolio solver and perform the following commands:
+2. if you are using Linux, then open a terminal and navigate to the base directory of the cloned repository and install the Gecode-based porfolio solver by performing the following commands:

 ```bash
 mkdir -p build